isomerpages/pmo-nccs/media/speeches/_posts/2010-03-08-extract-of-speech-by-minister-for-the-environment-and-water-resources-dr-yaacob-ibrahim-at-the-committee-of-supply-8-march-2010.md

 ---
 layout: post
-title: Extract of speech by Minister for the Environment and Water Resources Dr Yaacob Ibrahim at the Committee of Supply, 8 March 2010
+title: Extract of Speech by Minister for the Environment and Water Resources Dr Yaacob Ibrahim at the Committee of Supply
 subtitle: 8 Mar 2010
 permalink: /media/speeches/extract-of-speech-by-minister-for-the-environment-and-water-resources-dr-yaacob-ibrahim-at-the-committee-of-supply-8-march-2010
 ---